FusionAuth/fusionauth-site/site/_posts/2020-09-10-building-profile-portal-with-flask-oauth-apis.md

   app.run(debug=True)
 ```

+At this point we have not created the `settings.txt` file so you will need to comment out the line `app.config.from_object('settings.Config')`.

-You are going to use flask templates to create the HTML pages.
+Moving on, you are going to use flask templates to create the HTML pages.
 Create a directory called `templates` and a file called `index.html` in that directory.
 Put the following markup in there:

 ```html
 <!doctype html>